-Some of the best experiences people have in their lives are those that are customized and connected on a personal level.
-People increasingly expect these enhanced experiences across all of their brand interactions, whether it’s paying for a coffee, ordering groceries online, or buying a car.
-One of the ways that companies across the retail spectrum are meeting this challenge is by integrating advanced, digital technologies into the buying process.
+Some of the best experiences people have in their lives are those that are customized and connected to them on a personal level.
+These days, people increasingly expect to have such experiences across all of their brand interactions, whether it’s paying for coffee, ordering groceries online, booking travel, or buying a car.

 View more content from the Automotive collection

 Subscribe to receive updates on the Future of Mobility